Primetalk/typed-map/README.md

 Typed map
 =========

-Typed map is a map in which keys have single type argument and it that type argument is the type of value.
+Typed map is a map in which keys have single type argument which is the type of value.

 Have a look: